Dog made of hand-painted polychrome porcelain designed and manufactured by Dahl Jensen

 Dahl Jensen Pekingese Dog made of hand-painted polychrome porcelain, designed and produced by Dahl Jensen (1874 - 1960).
 It is in perfect condition, with the DJ Copenhagen Denmark mark and model number 1146 on the bottom.

 Danish artistic production is characterized by the underglaze technique, known as slip-glazing, applying glaze before firing rather than after, thus skipping the second firing stage.
-This results in very delicate, watercolor-like layers, where colors gain subtle shades and specific patterns.
+This creates layers very similar to watercolor painting, where colors take on delicate shades and specific patterns.

-Many styles characterize antique furniture, but a few are particularly notable.
+Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, especially the Biedermeier style.
-Early in the century, this included neo-Gothic, Gothic, Rococo, Louis-Philippe, and Victorian styles.
-Toward the end of the century, these evolved into pseudo-styles of classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the Victorian English style.
+Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
 Notable antique styles include Rococo and Louis XV.
-Baroque, derived from the Portuguese 'barocco'—meaning irregularly developed pearl—was highly ornate, designed to radiate splendor and luxury.
-These pieces used exclusive materials to emphasize their grandeur.
+Baroque, derived from the Portuguese 'barocco' meaning irregular pearl, was characterized by highly ornate, luxurious furniture designed to impress with splendor.
+Materials were selectively used to emphasize the grandeur of these pieces.

-Today, we see how much the Baroque style has influenced modern classical furniture, which often resembles the historic period.
+Today, we can see how much the Baroque style influenced modern classic furniture, which often resembles the historical period.
 The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
-Renaissance furniture was quite heavy and robust, featuring brown stains, moldings, strong bases, and relief decorations.
-These products often incorporated mythological and classical motifs, with supports and legs shaped like animals, such as lion paws or eagle heads.
-Many global brands recreate such furniture, inspired by Italian and French artisans, as a tribute to the beauty of Renaissance antiques.
-It’s important to remember that each country had its own approach to furniture making, giving each style a unique character—crucial when selecting an exclusive antique for your interior.
+Renaissance furniture was quite heavy and robust, using dark stains, cornices, strong bases, and relief decorations.
+These pieces often featured mythological and ancient motifs, with supports and legs shaped like animals, such as lion paws or eagle heads.
+Many global brands recreate such furniture, inspired by Italian and French craftsmen, as a tribute to the beauty of Renaissance antiques.
+It’s important to remember that furniture styles varied by country, each with its own character, which is crucial when selecting exclusive antique pieces for your interior.

 The key aspect of prestigious antique furniture is originality.
 This is ultimately important for buyers, as the market is flooded with fakes.
 Luxury Products provides documentation confirming the authenticity of each item, matching the description and photos.
-We also have access to art appraisers, historians, and experts from around the world.
+We also have experts, including art appraisers, historians, and specialists from around the world, available to assist you.

 Attributes / Details